Medically Reviewed by Antoine K. Fahd, M.D., PhD.

 Contacts are prescription eyewear that generally can be worn all day.
 Most forms will need to be removed at night and placed into a solution to clean them.
 Daily use contacts are often disposable and need to be replaced every day.

-Contacts are often preferable to glasses because they aren't as visible and can therefore be more aesthetically pleasing.
+Contacts are often preferable to glasses because they are not as visible and can therefore be more aesthetically pleasing.
 Contacts need to be cared for properly and may not be for everyone.
 For example, if you are prone to eye infections or dry eyes, or you have difficulties putting things in your eyes, they might not be the best choice.

 Presbyopia is form of farsightedness that is related to aging.
 As the National Eye Institute explains, everyone over the age of 35 is at risk for presbyopia.
 Presbyopia occurs as the lens of the eye becomes rigid and less flexible due to age, and this can cause farsightedness.
 It can become difficult for you to see things up close, and things like reading, especially in low-light situations, can cause eye strain and blurry vision.